Which Insurance Coverages Apply to a Hit-and-Run?

 Does insurance cover a hit-and-run if the driver is never found?

 Yes — as long as you have the right coverages.
 Collision coverage will pay for vehicle repairs (minus your deductible) regardless of whether the driver is identified.
 If you were injured, your uninsured motorist bodily injury (UMBI) coverage can pay for medical bills, lost wages, and more.
-You do not need to identify the other driver to use either of these coverages.
+You do not need to identify the other driver to use either of these coverages, which is exactly why having both is so valuable.

 Is a hit-and-run on a parked car covered by comprehensive or collision?

 Collision coverage applies when another vehicle strikes your parked car — not comprehensive.
 Comprehensive is reserved for non-collision events like theft, fire, or weather damage.
 Some drivers confuse the two, but a car being struck by another vehicle is always a collision event, even if you weren't inside it at the time.
-Review your parking lot accident coverage options for full details.
+Review how parking lot accidents are covered for more detail on fault and evidence.

 Will my insurance go up after a hit-and-run claim where I was the victim?

 Not necessarily.
-Many states prohibit insurers from raising rates for not-at-fault accidents, including hit-and-runs.
+Many states prohibit insurers from raising rates for not-at-fault accidents, including hit-and-runs, and major insurers like GEICO and Allstate confirm this general approach.
 However, insurers can still review your overall claims history, and filing multiple claims in a short period may lead to a rate adjustment.
 Having accident forgiveness on your policy can protect you from a rate increase after a single incident.
-Check your state laws and your specific policy terms to know your rights.

 Do I need a police report to file a hit-and-run insurance claim?